eagletrt/micro-libs/README.md

 > Avoid fancy or *hard-to-read* names, even though they are technically valid
 > they will not make life easier for others.

-Remember to **update** the `README.md` and the documentation in the `docs` folder every time you make important changes to the library.
+Remember to **update** the `README.md` and the documentation every time you make important changes to the library.

 Every time a new feature is added or an old one is removed in a file, **update** the corresponding test file in the `test` folder. \